cubos-d/RUSpectroscopy_Tools/Thesis_Docs/thesis_document/clean-math-thesis/chapter/chapter2.typ

 $ C_(i j k l) = C_(j i k l). $<eq:second_constant_reduction>

-The symmetry relations found allow us to interchange the first two indices and the last two indices of the elastic constants tensor.
+/*The symmetry relations found allow us to interchange the first two indices and the last two indices of the elastic constants tensor.
 This reduces the number of independent constants from 81 to 36.
 That's because, in principle we needed $3^4 = 81$ constants for the four indexes, each one with three possible values.
 Now we need only $6^2 = 36$ constants for the two pair of indexes, each with six possible values.
 Each pair of indices can be organized in six ways, meaning the elastic constants tensor $arrow.l.r(C)$ can be rewritten as a 6x6 matrix by replacing each pair of indices with a new one according to @table:Voigt_transform.
 The same can be done with the strain tensor and the stress tensor, which can be rewritten as a 6-component vector.
-This way of representing a symmetric tensor as a vector or a tensor of reduced order is known as Voigt notation #cite(<Jamal_2014>).
+This way of representing a symmetric tensor as a vector or a tensor of reduced order is known as Voigt notation #cite(<Jamal_2014>). */

+As mentioned before, four indices ($i, j, k$ and $l$ in $C_(i j k l)$) each with 3 possible values (1, 2 and 3) yield to 81 constant values in $arrow.l.r(C)$ matrix.
+However given the symmetry relations found, some of the constants inside $arrow.l.r(C)$ are repeated.
+For example $C_(1 2 1 1) = C_(2 1 1 1)$.
+If we count only the non-repeated constants, we would have only 36 independent constants.
+That is because each pair of indices ($i, j$) and ($k, l$) has six possible combinations as shown in @table:Voigt_transform.

 #figure(
   table(